User738git/GTKAero/README.md

 ### Note:
 The commandbar is only a texture and is not clickable in any way.
 Perhaps it might be possible to add such functionality in the future, but I am not considering it now.

-If you are trying to find a Vista-variant of this project, check out [4194304's fork of this project](https://github.com/4194304/GTKVista).

 If you are struggling to get a permantent scrollbar, write this into "~/.config/gtk-3.0/settings.ini":